Updated June 2, 2023

 Introduction to GitHub Commands

-GitHub is very much popular web-based application in current industry for hosting variety services targeting version control using GIT commands.
+GitHub is very much popular web-based application in the current industry for hosting various services targeting version control using GIT commands.
 It offers various distributed version controlling as well as source code management properly.

 Some of the basic commands used by GitHub are as follows:

 - Commands for getting existing projects and create one new GITHUB projects:

 - Git init: Suppose developer needs to prepare one new repository in his local environment.
 For initializing the same they have to use init commands, which helps them for initializing GitHub project repository locally.

 - Git clone ssh://something.com/[username]/[repository_name].git: Suppose developer needs to create one specific repository of GITHUB in their local copy from the specific remote location.
 Then they have to execute clone command for copying the same remote repository in the local environment in specific location.